qarmin/czkawka/krokiet/README.md

 Different toolkit means different look, limitations and features, so you should not expect same features like in Gtk 4 frontend(but of course I want implement most of features from other project).

-## Requirements
+## Usage

-Krokiet should not have any special runtime requirements - it should work on almost any OpenGL ES 2 capable device.
+Krokiet should not have any special runtime requirements - it should work on almost any device non-antic device.

-Alternatively, it can be run with software rendering on computers that don't have graphics card.
+Prebuild binaries should work on Windows 10,11, Mac

 ## Compilation